 Cognitive Therapy is an effective treatment for PTSD because it deals directly with the thoughts and avoidance behaviours that maintain symptoms.
 At Shift Cognitive Therapy, we use a variety of tools to treat PTSD, including Cognitive Processing Therapy for PTSD (CPT for PTSD) and Prolonged Exposure (PE).

 CPT for PTSD is a cognitive therapy that has been used by the U.S. Department of Veterans Affairs for many years.
-It is a 12-session treatment program that teaches skills on how to notice and then challenge the distorted thinking that causes traumatized people to feel the overwhelming guilt and shame so common after painful things happen.
+It teaches skills on how to notice and then challenge the distorted thinking that causes traumatized people to feel the overwhelming guilt and shame that comes after painful things happen.
 The CPT model understands that avoidance of upsetting thoughts and feelings maintains trauma symptoms, so reducing that avoidance is a key part of the treatment.

-Because avoidance maintains fear, Prolonged Exposure is another treatment we use to help overcome PTSD symptoms.
-A PE treatment plan reduces the severity of symptoms and improves functioning by helping clients to gradually and carefully exposure him/herself to those aspects of the trauma that are most difficult to bear.
+Prolonged Exposure reduces the severity of PTSD symptoms and improves functioning by helping clients to gradually and carefully exposure themselves to specific aspects of the trauma the person has been avoiding.
 This might include writing a detailed story of the event or looking at photos.
 It might also include visits to the actual location where the trauma occurred.
 Although these challenges can be difficult and emotional for clients, really feeling the emotions associated with a trauma is a vital part of the healing process.
 In order to heal, we have to feel.